jckleiner/ci-cd-examples/artifactory/artifactory.md

 # Artifactory

+> Currently does not work on an M1 Macbook because the artifactory docker image does not have an arm64 version.

 Simple Docker Installation: https://www.jfrog.com/confluence/display/JFROG/Installing+Artifactory#InstallingArtifactory-DockerInstallation
 You need to setup these directories once:
  1. make sure you are inside the `artifactory` folder